Railroads and regulators must address the dangers of long trains, report says

 The increased use of long trains has allowed the major freight railroads — CSX, Union Pacific, BNSF, Norfolk Southern, CPKC and Canadian National — to cut costs because they can employ fewer crews and maintain fewer locomotives.
 The average length of trains increased by about 25% from 2008 to 2017.
 By 2021, when the report was commissioned, some trains had grown to nearly 14,000 feet (4,267 meters), or more than 2 1/2 miles (4 kilometers) long.

-The union representing train crews has said that longer trains are harder to handle, especially when they travel across uneven territory, because of the way cars push and pull against each other.
+The unions representing train crews have said that longer trains are harder to handle, especially when they travel across uneven territory, because of the way cars push and pull against each other.
 On a train that's more than a mile long, one section can be going uphill while another section is going downhill.
+And these trains are so long that the radios rail workers use might not work over the entire distance.

+“Anybody and everybody that’s in rail safety knows that this is a problem.
+It cannot be overstated," said Jared Cassity, the top safety expert at the SMART-TD union that represents conductors.
+"Long trains absolutely are a risk to the public and a risk to the workers and anybody with common sense can see that."

+Mark Wallace with the Brotherhood of Locomotive Engineers and Trainmen said Tuesday's report reinforces what engineers have long known: “Long trains have a greater risk of derailing, have communications issues, and pose a threat to the public due to blocked crossings, among other issues.”
+The union urged Congress and regulators to act quickly address those risks.

 The number of derailments in the U.S. has held steady at more than 1,000 a year, or more than three a day, even as rail traffic decreased.
 That has gotten attention since the disastrous Norfolk Southern derailment in East Palestine, Ohio, in February 2023 in which hazardous chemicals leaked and burned for days.
 That train had more than 149 cars and was well over a mile long.
 The National Transportation Safety Board determined that derailment was caused by an overheating bearing that wasn't caught in time by trackside sensors.